Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * meldefrist - see clarification response
 * styregodkjenningPakrevd (required) - true if board approval is needed
 * styregodkjenning (board approval) - if board approval is needed
   * handteresAvForretningsforer (handled by accountant) - true if handled by the accountant.
-If false no other fields should be filled out in styregodkjenning
+If false, no other fields should be filled out in styregodkjenning
   * initiertDato (date initialised) - The date the board will be notified
   * meldefrist (deadline) - The date the board needs to respond before
 * tilknyttetlag (connected to a cooperative)

 ### 3.2.1 Sales message updated response (Salgsmelding oppdatert)

-After clarification and change of ownership has been handled by the accountant an intermediate message may be sent containing everything except the board approval status.
+After clarification and change of ownership has been handled by the accountant,
+an intermediate message may be sent containing everything except the board approval status.
 Please note that this message is not considered to be the final message.
 Every sale order is closed with the `salgsmeldingfullfort` message:

 ```json
 {